opensearch-project/project-website/_posts/2025-02-04-introducing-reciprocal-rank-fusion-hybrid-search.md

 Our benchmark experiments highlight the following RRF’s advantages and trade-offs compared to conventional hybrid search approaches:

 * **Search quality** (measured using NDCG@10 across six datasets):
-  * RRF scores 3.86% lower than traditional score-centric methods.
+  * RRF scores 3.86% lower than traditional score-based methods.

 * **Latency improvements**:
   * RRF consistently outperforms traditional normalization techniques, as shown in the following table.